 Since social media is a large part of what I do (and enjoy) on a day-to-day basis.
 I see a lot of interesting things in my personal and ‘professional’ Facebook Newsfeeds.
 And, since streaming on Facebook went ‘live,’ I see things tick across my screen in real time…let me tell you, it can get interesting and awkward.

 Why are ‘Relationship Status’ changes so intriguing on Facebook?
 Does changing your relationship status on Facebook somehow validate the relationship?
 Is saying you’re newly “Single” or “In a Relationship” effectively broadcasting to everyone you know too much information?
-Or, maybe not enough??
+Or, maybe not viagra without a prescription enough??
 Personally, I’m in agreement with Nick O’Neil, who wrote a great article, 10 Privacy Settings Every Facebook User Should Know.
 He discusses tips on how to control your privacy settings including Relationship Status settings.
 Note: There ARE ways to change your status, and avoid any awkward comments that result from the new relationship change, without alerting ‘Everyone’ or all of your ‘Friends’ in their News Feed.

 Relationship Status has also been in the headlines recently due to Facebook’s recently expanded status “options.”
 As of February 17th, there are more options…domestic partnerships and civil unions were added as options in the drop-down